 Video continues to ramp up in quality to the point even smartphones let you mess around with 4K.
 The M1 Pro and M1 Max scoff at such trivial tasks.
 They’re both equipped with enhanced media engines that include dedicated ProRes accelerators, and the Pro happily plays back multiple 4K and 8K ProRes streams while using little power.

 The M1 Max goes further, letting you edit up to 30 streams of 4K ProRes or seven streams of 8K.
 Apple says this bests a 28-core Mac Pro with AfterBurner, only you’re using a computer you can take anywhere, without having to inconveniently lug around a display and a miles-long extension cable.

 They make the right connections

-We were big fans of the M1 MacBook Air and MacBook Pro 13in last year, but both machines were limited in terms of I/O. Two Thunderbolt 3 ports were all you got, along with the means to drive a single external 6K display.
+We were big fans of the M1 MacBook Air and MacBook Pro 13in in 2020, but both machines were limited in terms of I/O. Two Thunderbolt 3 ports were all you got, along with the means to drive a single external 6K display.

 The M1 Pro and M1 Max upend everything, suggesting Apple’s pro Macs will now at least feature three Thunderbolt 4 ports, an SDXC card slot, an HDMI port and a fancy headphone port that supports high-impedance headphones.
 And if you’re unhappy unless surrounded by screens, as if starring in a dodgy sci-fi flick, you’re in luck: the M1 Pro can cope with two external 6K displays – and the Max supports three and a 4K telly!